Skip to main content

 Project-Scoped Config

-Create .squirrel/config.json in your project so agents use consistent settings:
+Create squirrel.toml in your project so agents use consistent settings:

 Now when agents run audits, they’ll use these settings automatically.
 See Configuration Reference for all options.